Chicago (2002 film): Release

+Chicago held its world premiere in Los Angeles on December 10, 2002.
+In North America, the film opened in limited release at 77 theaters on December 27, 2002.
+It expanded through the following weeks before reaching a peak of 2,701 theaters by the weekend of March 28, 2003, the first weekend after the Academy Awards.

 Home media

-Chicago was released by Buena Vista Home Entertainment on DVD in Region 1 (USA, Canada, and US territories) on August 19, 2003.
+Chicago was released by Buena Vista Home Entertainment (under the Miramax Home Entertainment banner) on DVD in Region 1 (USA, Canada, and US territories) on August 19, 2003.
 It was released in Full Screen and Widescreen.
 In addition to this release, a two-disc "Razzle Dazzle" Edition was released over two years later on December 20, 2005, and later, on Blu-ray format, in January 2007 and, in an updated release, in May 2011.
 The release provides a feature-length audio commentary track with director Marshall and screenwriter Condon.
 There is also a deleted musical number called "Class", performed by Zeta-Jones and Queen Latifah.

 Reception

 Box office

-Chicago grossed $170,687,518 in the United States and Canada, as well $136,089,214 in other territories.
-Combined, the film grossed $306,776,732 worldwide, which was, at the time, the highest gross of any film never to reach #1 or #2 in the weekly box office charts in the North American markets (Canada and United States—where it peaked at #3).
+Chicago grossed $170.7 million in the United States and Canada, as well as $136.1 million in other territories.
+Combined, the film grossed $306.8 million worldwide, which was, at the time, the highest gross of any film never to reach #1 or #2 in the weekly box office charts in the North American markets (Canada and United States—where it peaked at #3).
 Worldwide, Chicago was the highest grossing live action musical with $306 million, a record that was then broken by Mamma Mia!.

 Critical response

-On review aggregation website Rotten Tomatoes, Chicago holds an 86% approval rating, based on 259 reviews, with an average rating of 8.00/10.
+On review aggregation website Rotten Tomatoes, Chicago holds an 87% approval rating, based on 261 reviews, with an average rating of 8/10.
 The site's critics consensus states: "A rousing and energetic adaptation of the Broadway musical, Chicago succeeds on the level of pure spectacle, but provides a surprising level of depth and humor as well."
 On Metacritic, the film holds a weighted average score of 81 out of 100, based on 39 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 The cast received widespread acclaim for their performances.
-Tim Robey, reviewer for The Daily Telegraph, labeled Chicago as "The best screen musical for 30 years."
-He also stated that it has taken a "three-step tango for us to welcome back the movie musical as a form."
-Robey stated "This particular Chicago makes the most prolific use it possibly can out of one specific advantage the cinema has over the stage when it comes to song and dance: it's a sustained celebration of parallel montage."
-Roger Ebert gave the film three-and-a-half stars out of four, calling it "Big, brassy fun".
-However, other reviews claimed that there were issues with the film being too streamlined, and minor complaints were made toward Marshall's directing influences.
+Tim Robey, reviewer for The Daily Telegraph, labeled Chicago "the best screen musical for 30 years".
+He also stated that it has taken a "three-step tango for us to welcome back the movie musical as a form".
+Robey also wrote "this particular Chicago makes the most prolific use it possibly can out of one specific advantage the cinema has over the stage when it comes to song and dance: it's a sustained celebration of parallel montage".
+Roger Ebert gave the film three-and-a-half stars out of four, calling it "big, brassy fun".
+However, other reviews claimed that there were issues with the film being too streamlined, and minor complaints were made about Marshall's directing influences.